-- 1. A small and portable computer like a PDA (personal digital assistant) or laptop which runs the software application and stores information about places in computer memory (Figure 3-1). - 2.
+- 1. A small, portable computer like a PDA (personal digital assistant) or laptop that has the capability to run the software application and store information about places in computer memory (Figure 3-1). - 2.
 GIS software that manages and maps the information about places (Figure 3-2). - 3.
 A GPS Receiver (Global Positioning System) (Figure 3-3) that helps the GIS software figure out where you are located. - 4.
-A computer database (computer data) (Figure 3-4) that holds all of information about places.
+A computer database (computer data) (Figure 3-4) that holds all the information about places.
 This database part can be in the computer's PDA or on a network like the Internet.